BlogThings to do

 Let It Rain, Let It Rain, Let It Rain… Rainy Day Activities To Keep The Kids Entertained

-Stuck with what to do on a rainy day?
-We don’t want the (sometimes not so great) British weather to put a *ahem* ‘dampener’ on your holiday, so we’ve compiled a list of rainy day activities and places to go on a rainy day with kids (and adults), should the heavens happen to open during your holiday.
+Don't let the (occasionally not so great) British weather put a ‘dampener’ on your holiday.
+We’ve compiled a list of fun activities and places to go on a rainy day with kids (and adults!), should those heavens decide to open.

 Whether you’re looking for attractions to visit and places to go, or if you’d prefer to have some fun at the park or in your accommodation, this list will hopefully give you some inspiration to make sure you and the kids don’t miss out on a minute of fun!
 Which will you try first?